RandyParedis/GraphDonkey/docs/Plugins.md

 This key is required.
 * `preferences`: If you desire to have custom user-defineable settings in your engine, you may use this key to indicate this.
 More information is given below.
+* `AST`: A handy feature of the editor is that it can display the current AST for the file type you're using.
+If you so desire to use your own rendering mechanism for the tree, you can define this key.
+The value is a function that takes a lark `Tree` as input and produces binary output similar to the `convert` key.
+If unspecified, the default `Graphviz` renderer is used, as long as the plugin is enabled and specified.
 * `export`: Your engine can allow for the exporting to numerous other file types that can't necessarily be rendered, or to images if you want your user to be able to save the images that your engine generates.
 This field allows for such export